yossadh/yossadh.github.io/_drafts/2018-11-25-computational-biology-talk.md

 PyMol Python API
 someone did an entire presentation (with slides!) in pymol...
-.pml is nice but .py is better https://talkpython.fm/episodes/show/171/1m-jupyter-notebooks-analyzed
+.pml is nice but .py is better you can include Python code in .pml, but... https://talkpython.fm/episodes/show/171/1m-jupyter-notebooks-analyzed

 Python learning points for scientists